zwave-js/node-zwave-js/packages/serial/api.md

 //
 // @public (undocumented)
 export type ZWaveSocketOptions = Omit<net.TcpSocketConnectOpts, "onread"> | Omit<net.IpcSocketConnectOpts, "onread">;

-// Warnings were encountered during analysis:
-//
-// src/MockSerialPort.ts:110:2 - (ae-forgotten-export) The symbol "MockPortBinding" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)